sparker888/wri-case-study/src/app/docs/ongoing-support/page.md

 ### Gravital Digital's Services

-I appreciate Gordon and the team at [Wheel Rail Seminars](https://wheel-rail-seminars.com) who helped make this project a success.
-Thank you!
+Thanks for reading through the case study!
+I do business as [Gravital Digital](https://gravitaldigital.com/#contact).
+I primarily produce websites, but I also assist with social media marketing and digital marketing analytics.
+I'm also working on an application for Midjourney AI.
+If you're interested, you can read more about it at my [Key Prompt Ninja](https://keypromptninja.io/) website.

-### Get in touch
+### Connecting with me

-It's easiest to contact me directly through my company website [Gravital Digital](https://gravitaldigital.com/#contact).
-You can also read more about me on my website at [sparker888.com](https://sparker888.com), follow me on [Twitter/X](https://x.com/sparker888), and connect with me on [LinkedIn](https://linkedin.com/in/sparker888).
+You can read more about me on my website at [sparker888.com](https://sparker888.com), follow me on [Twitter/X](https://x.com/sparker888), and connect with me on [LinkedIn](https://linkedin.com/in/sparker888).
 I'd love to hear from you and I'm happy to answer any questions about this project.